SlejmUr/TarkovServer/README.md

 # Tarkov Server
-Tarkov Server on C#
+Tarkov Server on C# (.NET 6)

-This is my attempt to port existing JavaScript(nodejs) code to C#.\
+This is my attempt to port existing JavaScript code to C#.\
 Because I am not want and familiar with JS and his funny stuffs.

 And possibly easier to make a nice Server UI with this (Xaml, or just Winform).\